vernjan/ctf-writeups/write-ups/TheCatch2019/04-communication/03-colonel-roche/README.md

 I got back to studying the ciphertext.
 I learnt that the it's most likely NOT a classic columnar transposition cipher (read by columns) nor even double transposition cipher because the last ~60 chars are surely a permutation of characters `FLAG{xxxx-xxxx-xxxx-xxxx}`.
+If this would be a classic transposition cipher, the characters would be spread all over the ciphertext.
 This encouraged me once again to continue with trying lots of possible permutations.
 I failed again, ran out of time and gave up :/